mia-platform/documentation/docs/development_suite/identity-and-access-management/user-management.md

 sidebar_label: Manage Users
 ---

-The Mia-Platform Console enables certain Users to control other identities' ability to access resources.
+Mia-Platform Console enables certain Users to control other identities ability to access resources.
 This grants them ownership over the decision-making process regarding which resources are accessible and at what level of authorization.

 :::note
 To find out more about Roles check out the available [Capabilities](/development_suite/identity-and-access-management/console-levels-and-permission-management.md#users-capabilities-inside-console) that can be assigned to an identity.